druckmax/React_Github_Finder/README.md

 The application is part of the course <a href="https://www.udemy.com/course/react-front-to-back-2022/">"React Front To Back 2022"</a> by Brad Travery.

-Further functionality will be added as the course progresses.
+<s>Further functionality will be added as the course progresses.</s>

 Watch live:
 https://react-github-finder-app-druckmax.netlify.app/# React_Github_Finder